plantain-00/clean-scripts/README.md

 module.exports = {
   build: [
-    new Program('http-server -p 8000', 10000) // the program will last at most 10 seconds, can be used to test the start process of a program
+    new Program('http-server -p 8000', 10000), // the program will last at most 10 seconds, can be used to test the start process of a program new Program('http-server -p 8000', 10000, { maximumCpu: 50, maximumMemory: 1175552 }), // if the cpu usage of this program > maximumCpu, throw an error. same to the memory usage
   ]
 }
 ```

 All programs will be killed(send `SIGINT` actually) after all scripts end, or any script errors.

+The cpu and memory check runs every 1 second.

 ### tasks